jzmack/static_site_generator/content/projects/ADGroupManager/blog/index.md

 Thanks to Jake and his wonderful AD scripting tool what would’ve taken a decent amount of time took less than a minute.
 189 accounts added just like that.
 ```

 This is why I do it.
-To make tools that aren't just useful for me, but to save someone else their valuable time.
+To make tools that aren't just useful for me, but to save someone else their most valuable time.